good-ware/js-log/README.md

 3.1.
 Embedded 'cause' error objects are logged separately, grouping multiple log entries via uuid
 4. Promotes object properties to a configurable subset of 'meta' properties
 5. Safe shut-down
-6. Doesn't interfere with any code that uses Winston
+6. Doesn't interfere with other code that uses Winston

 # Transports Supported

+The following transports can be utilized.
+They are all optional.

 - Console (plain or ..add link)
 - File (daily ..add link)